Getting Started

 Installation

-1. Create API Key in your VastAI account
+1. Create an API key in your Vast.AI account.

 deployment: